 Earning 4,000 hours of Watch Time is the dream for most creators, but it isn’t easy.
 Gaining 100 hours, sure.
 But thousands?
 That’ll test your determination to keep going on YouTube.
 Essentially, you have to post multiple videos and hope people watch them for long enough.

 But once you have 4,000 hours, everything gets easier.
 You’ll be one step closer to applying to the YouTube Partner Program, which lets you monetize your channel with advertisements.
 Having those valuable hours allows you to focus on other things, too, like getting 1,000 subscribers.
-That’s the second milestone required for the YPP.
+That’s the second requirement for earning ad revenue.

 Read More: YouTube Partner Program – How to Monetize Your Channel

-When you’re collecting Watch Time hours, it’s easy to overlook certain parts of the process.
-The biggest, most understated thing, is that not all watch hours count toward the YPP threshold.
+When you’re collecting watch time hours, it’s easy to overlook certain parts of the process.
+The biggest, most understated part, is that not all watch hours count toward the YPP threshold.

 These 5 Videos Aren’t Eligible for YPP Watch Time